keptn/lifecycle-toolkit/docs/content/en/docs/implementing/integrate/index.md

 The deployment for a Workload stays in a `Pending` state until the respective pre-deployment check is successfully completed.
-Afterwards, the deployment starts and when it is marked  `Succeeded`, the post-deployment checks start.
+Afterwards, the deployment starts and when the workload is deployed, the post-deployment checks start.

 ## Define a Keptn application